mohamedprojects/mohamedprojects/README.md

-<h1 align="center">Hi  👋, I'm med</h1>
+<h1 align="center">Hi  👋, I'm Med</h1>
-<h3 align="center">I am Med, currently pursuing my study in Data science/ data analytics .
-I am always open to collaborating on projects and innovative/disruptive ideas.
+<h3 align="center">I’m a Data Analyst / Data Scientist passionate about exploring data, finding patterns, and turning numbers into meaningful insights.
 Find out more about me & feel free to connect with me here.</h3>

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Data Science.**

-- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 🔍 I like digging into data, making it **clean, understandable, and useful for decision-making.**

+- 🎯 Currently strengthening my skills in **Data Science & IA**

-- ⚡ Fun fact **I play soccer and snooker.**
+- ⚡ **Curious, friendly, and always eager to learn and collaborate.**

 ## 🚀 Languages and Tools: